logo

 Many cases of amoebiasis are asymptomatic with the cysts and trophozoites remaining confined to the intestinal lumen (inside the tube of the intestine).
 However in some patients the trophozoites invade the intestinal mucosal wall leading to bloody diarrhoea and colitis.
 The trophozoites can also invade the bloodstream and spread the infection to other organs including the liver (most common), lung, heart, brain, and skin.

-Cutaneous amoebiasis is very rare, but easily diagnosed and treated.
+Cutaneous amoebiasis is very rare, but is easily diagnosed and treated.
 E. histolytica can spread to the skin and mucous membranes either by:

 Clinical form Clinical features